 If possible, your visitors should avoid contact with any other people for two weeks before they visit.
 Since this is not always possible, they should limit extra trips.
 Visitors should also wash their hands as soon as they arrive and before touching anyone or anything.

 Unfortunately, any type of travel will carry some risk as cases of COVID-19 continue to spread.
-If you do choose to travel over the summer months, plan as much as possible to minimize your risk and keep your family safe.
+If you do choose to travel, plan as much as possible to minimize your risk and keep your family safe.

 Stay current on the health and wellness information that makes a difference to you and your family.
 Sign up for the Children's Health newsletter and have more expert tips and insights sent directly to your inbox.